-- Arkaroola Protection Area.
-Arkaroola has been managed for conservation and research for over 50 years and already welcomes many visitors from all over the world.
+- Arkaroola.
+Arkaroola has been managed for conservation and research for over 50 years and already welcomes many visitors from all over the world and offers geological tours.

 World Heritage listing does not affect ownership rights.
 Ownership remains as it was prior to nomination, and State and local laws still apply.
 World Heritage properties in Australia do not become Commonwealth property, nor do they become the property of any international body or foreign power.

 A World Heritage property in the Flinders Ranges would be managed to complement existing land uses such as pastoralism and tourism

 For the most part, activities occurring on the land can continue when it is listed as World Heritage.
 Any existing activities that are considered a risk to the World Heritage values will be discussed before a nomination goes ahead.

 World Heritage will only apply to the sites on the property the landowner wishes to nominate.
 Participation is voluntary so a serial site would only be included in the World Heritage nomination if the landowner wanted.
 How World Heritage is managed on a property (for example, any visitor access) would be developed on a case by case basis and only with the owner’s agreement.